ademarest/tablet-switch/README.md

 * **Stylus Only Mode**, only the sytlus is available for input.
 The touch screen, built-in keyboard, and trackpad are disabled.
 * **Computer Mode** all inputs will be enabled.

-Upon selecting either Tablet mode or Stylus Only Mode, HP WMI Hotkeys will be triggerd.
+Upon selecting either Tablet mode or Stylus Only Mode, tablet-switch with send a SW_TABLET_MODE event via the tablet switch input device.
+In my case the tablet switch input device is "HP WMI Hotkeys".
-HP WMI Hotkeys lets the operating system know that it's in tablet mode.
+Tablet-switch uses the tablet switch device to alert the operating system that the computer is in tablet mode.
-Next it will disable the touchpad and keyboard via libevdev.
+Gnome for instance will disable the keyboard and trackpad while enabling the on screen keyboard and screen rotation.

 ## Getting started
 Install Qt Creator.